State Audit Service of Ukraine: General Information, Composition and Appointment

-The SAS bodies include the SAS and its interregional territorial bodies: the Northern office of the SAS (Kiyv), the North-Eastern office of the SAS (Kharkiv), the Southern office of the SAS (Odesa), the Western office of the SAS (Lviv), the Eastern office of the SAS (Dnipro).
+The SAS bodies include the SAS and its interregional territorial bodies: the Northern office of the SAS (Kyiv), the North-Eastern office of the SAS (Kharkiv), the Southern office of the SAS (Odesa), the Western office of the SAS (Lviv), the Eastern office of the SAS (Dnipro).

 The SAS and its interregional territorial bodies are legal persons of the public law; they have seals with the image of the State Emblem of Ukraine and with its name, its own letterheads and accounts at the authorities of the State Treasury Service of Ukraine.

 The legal acts that are regulated the SAS bodies activity are the Budget Code of Ukraine, the Law of Ukraine of 26 January 1993 No 2939-XII “On the Main Principles of Carrying out the Public Financial Control in Ukraine” the Decree of the Cabinet of Ministers of Ukraine of 3 February 2016 No 43 “On Approving of the Procedure of the State Audit Service of Ukraine”, etc.